wunderwuzzi23/blog/content/posts/2024/google-notebook-ml-data-exfiltration.md

 * Not render any images that are pointing to arbitrary domains
 * Not render any clickable hyperlinks to arbitrary domains either

-## Recommendations for users of NotebookML
+## Recommendations for users of NotebookLM

-Be aware of what data you process with Google NotebookML.
+Be aware of what data you process with Google NotebookLM.
 Do not upload or process sensitive information or data from untrusted sources.

 ## Conclusions

 One of the new demonstrations with this exploit is that a user who might only control their own information in a database, document or spreadsheet (like a profile description or name), might still perform a successful attack and access other data, and exploit other weaknesses (like rendering of images and links), which leads to data exfiltration.

+### Update - Correction

+I had incorrectly used the name NotebookML in the initial post, but the name of the product is actually **NotebookLM**.
+Thanks to Simon Willison for pointing that out.